easypcceo/jacobtuwiner/about.md

 <p>I posted Call of Duty gameplay commentary videos.</p>

-<p>My first videos were pretty bad to say the least, not just because of the production quality, but the content itself.</p>

-<p>If I could sum them up with 1 word, it'd be cringe. </p>

-<p>I used YouTube as my therapist to vent about everything going on in my life, from the stupid things I was doing to the girls that put me in the friendzone. </p>

-<p>Little did I know, some of the people I was talking about in the videos, saw the videos… yeah that was hairy.
-That's when I learned the internet is public, and once something is on the internet, you can't take it back. </p>

-<p>Eventually I pivoted from storytime commentaries to videos about computers.
-I had become interested in PC gaming, and I was learning a lot about building gaming PCs. </p>

-<p>I started posting YouTube videos talking about the best gaming PC build for different budgets, like the best gaming PC under 700 dollars. </p>
+<p>Those commentaries turned into videos talking about the best gaming PC build for different budgets, like the best gaming PC under 700 dollars. </p>

 <p>The videos did well – they started getting hundreds, then thousands, and some tens of thousands of views.
 I was ecstatic.</p>